Restoring Pensacola’s Canopy Together

 Who qualifies for this project?

-Any resident of the City of Pensacola can receive a tree.
 Each year we focus on new areas.
 For example, we targeted Eau Claire, Camelot and Scenic Heights in our outreach because they were underrepresented in our last project.

 Where can I put a tree?